 The actions and their consequences start out small.
 They grow to become more and more serious, with higher costs to the company.
 I’ve seen major destruction of property, termination of great employees, physical abuse and major fraud as a result of leadership’s lack of enforcement.
 It’s our obligation to report what we see if we believe it is unethical or inappropriate.
 How do we encourage everyone to get involved?
 We need to be observant, get curious, and reward courage.
 Ask questions; don’t jump to conclusions, and pay attention.
 Even the smallest details matter these days.
 As we learned in the Boston Marathon bombing, a cut rope on a boat and noticing that a boy set down a backpack and just walked away made all the difference in catching the bombers.
 Everything affects our success and our reputation, both personally and professionally.
 What additional advice would you give here?

-After watching companies and clients struggle with ethical dilemmas, Marcy J. Maslov invented a business ethics board game to provide a practice arena for solving real-life ethical dilemmas.
+About the Author After watching companies and clients struggle with ethical dilemmas, Marcy J. Maslov invented a business ethics board game to provide a practice arena for solving real-life ethical dilemmas.
 Marcy is founder and CEO of Empowerment Unlimited Coaching, LLC, a business coaching practice devoted to building strong, ethical leaders and entrepreneurs.
-She has extensive Fortune 500 and entrepreneurial background that includes implementation of Sarbanes-Oxley programs, creation of corporate ethics courses and forensic accounting.
+She has extensive Fortune 500 and entrepreneurial background including implementation of Sarbanes-Oxley programs, creation of corporate ethics courses, forensic accounting and public speaking on business ethics.
 Marcy has lived or worked in over 20 countries, including France, Mexico and Canada.
-She is a Certified Professional Coactive Coach and CPA and has earned her MBA from Duke University.
-She can be reached at marcy@e-Factorgame.com or www.e-Factorgame.com
+She is a Certified Professional Coactive Coach, CPA (Illinois), and MBA (Duke University).
+Contact Marcy at marcy@e-Factorgame.com or www.e-Factorgame.com.